santteegt/botframework-example/README.md

-# botframework-example: An intent-aware AI powered bot
+# Botframework-example: An intent-aware AI powered bot

+This repository implements a clothing e-commerce chatbot assistant using Botframework NodeJS API and two approaches: a cloud-based machine learning framework LUIS.ai, and a custom Naive Bayes classifier.
+Examples are inspired on the book [Build Better Chatbots](http://a.co/1FB75o2) written by Rashid Khan.
+Source code was corrected on certain scenarios where features are deprecated in current API versions.

 [Botframework](https://dev.botframework.com/) provides a simple-to-use interface through a NodeJS SDK, and REST APIs to be integrated by your chatbot application.
-In order to reduce some of the hassle of building intelligent bots. this example uses [LUIS.ai](https://www.luis.ai/), which is already integrated with Botframework.
+In order to reduce some of the hassle of building intelligent bots. this example uses [LUIS.ai](https://www.luis.ai/), which is already integrated with Botframework, however, a custom ML model was also implemented to showcase diffenent solution approaches.

 To run one of the examples, you will need a **Microsoft Live ID** to sign up for Botframework services.
 Botframework services are **free to use**, and you do not need to enter your credit card information.

+### Chatbot features

+* Intent-aware chatbot.
+* Omnichannel communication framework, so you can plug-in your chatbot implementation on any messaging platform.
+* Messaging logging storage for analytics.
+* Chatbot implementation examples using a both a cloud-based ML service and a custom model.
+* Support for english and spanish (**under construction**) audiences.

 ### Installation requirements